-Editor’s note: This section needs to be revised once the editor’s notes in the previous section are resolved.
+Editor’s note: This clause needs to be revised once the editor’s notes in the previous clause are resolved.

 Using something like Elliptic Curve Diffie Hellman for key agreement might suggest that the HSS would need to maintain state during the key agreement session – whereas HSS/AuCs today are generally stateless, not running multi-pass communication sessions.